Town of Tonawanda Animal Control is responsible for:

 - Enforcing laws for all Village of Kenmore and Town of Tonawanda dog ordinances and Article #7 of the Agricultural and Markets Law

-- Conducting a dog census each year
+- Conducting an annual dog census

-Dog Licensing, Leash and Pooper Scooper Laws
+Dog Licensing, Leash and Pooper Scooper laws

 Rabies and Wild Animals